Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 ```

 This is just one option to use to store the chess board.
 It does have some downsides.
 It uses a list of 64 strings, which are generally harder to work with than numbers.
 If we want to know where every pawn is on the board,
-we need to loop through the entire array and check if the value is a `P` or a `p`.
+we need to loop through the entire list and check if the value is a `P` or a `p`.
 There is a better way, that's more common, called a bitboard.

 ## Bitboards

-Bitboards are essentially just arrays, but smaller.
+Bitboards are essentially just lists, but smaller.
 As the name implies, a bitboard is a board made up of bits.
 An entire chess board shown as a bitboard can be represented as

 ```
 1 1 1 1 1 1 1 1